 General Rules

 Ice fishing in most New Hampshire lakes and ponds begins at “ice-in” and ends at “ice-out.”
 Depending on the weather and ice safety, this “season” can be from late December through mid-April.
 These types of waters support mostly warmwater fish populations, including perch, pickerel, black crappie and bass, with a few waters providing opportunities to catch brook, rainbow or brown trout through the ice.
 For specific bag limits for certain species, see Lakes & Ponds: General Rules.
-Waters managed for lake trout and/or salmon have a defined season of January 1 through March 31.
+Waters managed for lake trout and/or salmon have a defined ice fishing season of January 1 through March 31.
 Remember—salmon may not be taken through the ice.
 Designated trout ponds are closed to ice fishing.

 Waterbody |